FamilySearch/GEDCOM/specification/gedcom.md

     - no query or fragment

     refers to a **local file**.
 If the dataset is part of a [GEDZIP file](#gedzip), the URL of the local file is a zip archive filename; otherwise, the URL of a local file is resolved with *base* equal to the directory containing the dataset.

     It is recommended that local files use the directory prefix `media/`, but doing so is not required.

+    For compatibility with [GEDZIP](#gedzip) and related formats, it is recommended that the following `FILE` payloads not be used:

+    - `gedcom.ged`
+    - `MANIFEST.MF`
+    - any URL beginning `META-INF/`

-The meaning of a `FILE` payload with any URL format not listed above is not defined by this version of the specification, but may be defined in a subsequent version.
+The meaning of a `FILE` payload with any format not listed above is not defined by this version of the specification, but may be defined in a subsequent version.

 #### `FORM` (Format) `g7:FORM`